xSparky911x/mod-gathering-experience/README.md

 # GatheringExperienceModule
-A module for Azerothcore servers that gives players experience for mining, skinning, and herb picking by Thxtin.
+A module for Azerothcore servers that gives players experience for mining, skinning, and herb picking by Thaxtin.